alu0100207385/aaronsocasgaspar.github.io/en/index.md

 ###### 01/04/2018 - 30/09/2019

-I was responsible for the development and maintenance of Android applications.
-Additionally, I managed the app distribution and integration with Firebase functionalities.
+I was responsible for the development, maintenance and distribution of Android applications.

 #### Android developer